i-love-flamingo/flamingo/docs/docs/2. Framework Features/dependency-injection.md

   - Binding is bound to a type: request injection of this type (might return in a new loop to resolve the binding)
 - No binding?
 Try to create (only possible for concrete types, not interfaces or functions)

+## Optional injection

+An injection struct tag can be marked as optional by adding the suffix `,optional` to it.
+This means that for interfaces, slices, pointers etc where dingo can not resolve a concrete type, the `nil`-type is injected.

+You can check via `if my.Prop == nil` if this is nil.

 ## MultiBindings

 Injection of multibindings: